169398/iszeroorless/README.md

 # iszeroorless

-A simple TypeScript utility function to check if a number is zero or less.
+A simple TypeScript utility package to check if a number is zero or less.

 ## Installation